FergusSteel/CountingWithConvNets/papers.md

 * Introduces MIST-RNN that better handle vanishing-graident problem, are more efficient, and improve performance on problems with very long-term dependencies.

-## Spatiotemporal Modeling for Crowd Counting in Videos

-* Demonstrated that including temporal information improves crowd counting in videos.

 ## Predicting Surgical Phases using CNN-NARX Neural Network